 - Any Aboriginal organisation, Traditional Owners and other Aboriginal people that, in opinion of the Minister, have an interest in the matter.

-Application for Authorisation under Section 23 of the Aboriginal Heritage Act 1988 (SA) – Lake Frome
+Application for Authorisation under Section 23 of the Aboriginal Heritage Act 1988 (SA) – Aboriginal Heritage Project - Part 2 - (Destructive analysis of Aboriginal human hair samples)

 Consultation and submissions

-Prior to considering whether to grant the authorisation, section 13 of the Act requires the Premier to take all reasonable steps to consult with the State Aboriginal Heritage Committee, Traditional Owners and any other Aboriginal persons or organisation that he considers may have an interest in the matter.
+Prior to the Premier considering the application, section 13 of the Act requires him to take all reasonable steps to consult with Traditional Owners, the State Aboriginal Heritage Committee, as well as any Aboriginal persons or organisations that, in the opinion of the Premier, may have a particular interest in the matter.

-For more information, or to lodge a written or verbal submission, please contact AAR on (08) 8226 8900 or write to:
+For more information, or to lodge a written or verbal submission, please contact:

 Mr Alex van Wessem